Who Needs A Cell Signal Booster For Their Home?

 But for what it’s worth, if you happen to use a 3G device, a 4G/5G (five-band) booster will definitely amplify your signal.

-5. How Many Different Kinds Of Home Signal Boosters Are Available In Canada?
+5. How Many Different Kinds of In-House Cell Phone Boosters Are Available in Canada?

 At SureCall Canada, we have 5 devices designed for home use.
 You can see them all here.
 Since we mentioned square footage as a deciding factor, we’ve listed the name and sq ft limit of each device below.
 But there are many other specs and details that make each of these home signal boosters unique.